 There’s no denying the recent popularity of brunch.
 Whether it’s the food, the ambiance, or the occasional “boozy brunching,” it’s quickly become a favorite weekend activity.
-With an abundance of places offering brunch specialties, we took the liberty to create our own brunch roundup.
+With an abundance of places offering brunch specialties, we took the liberty to create our own best places for brunch in Michigan roundup.
 Whether it’s a spot specializing in 7 days a week brunch, or weekend specialties, we can assure these spots will satisfy your cravings.

 Dime Store, Detroit

 Right downtown in the Chrysler House, this brunch bar serves up only the best of the best.
 With a plethora of different eggs benedictine and a chocolate churro waffle special, we were basically in heaven.
 Pro tip?
 Order something savory for yourself and something sweet to share, that’s how good it is.
 But beware: because it’s a bit of a small spot, you may be waiting an extra 20-30 minutes for a table.